- Download our Moving to the Czech Republic Guide (PDF)

 Although most private firms now conduct their business online, the Czech Republic is still a country of paperwork.
 Whether opening a bank account, buying property or sorting out a legal matter, an overwhelming number of documents and signatures are still required.

-Family is important in Czech culture.
-Family gatherings are a common practice on weekends or on special holidays and are often the centre of the social lives of locals.
+Family is a significant part of Czech culture.
+Gatherings with loved ones are a common practice on weekends or on special holidays and are typically the centre of the social lives of locals.

 When a child reaches adulthood, they customarily move out of their parents’ homes, but it's still common for children to live in the same town as their parents.
 Thus, the closeness between grandparents and grandchildren is maintained.